Tashkent: Capital of Uzbekistan

-Tashkent is the capital of and the most cosmopolitan city in Uzbekistan.
-It was noted for its tree-lined streets, numerous fountains, and pleasant parks, at least until the tree-cutting campaigns initiated in 2009 by the local government.
+Tashkent is the capital of Uzbekistan, noted for its tree-lined streets, fountains and parks.
+In 2009, the local government initiated a controversial tree-cutting campaign.

 Since 1991, the city has changed economically, culturally, and architecturally.
 New development has superseded or replaced icons of the Soviet era.
 The largest statue ever erected for Lenin was replaced with a globe, featuring a geographic map of Uzbekistan.
 Buildings from the Soviet era have been replaced with new modern buildings.
 The "Downtown Tashkent" district includes the 22-story NBU Bank building, international hotels, the International Business Center, and the Plaza Building.

 The Tashkent Business district is a special district, established for the development of small, medium and large businesses in Uzbekistan.
-In 2018, was started to build a Tashkent city (new Downtown) which would include a new business district with skyscrapers of local and foreign companies, world hotels such as Hilton Tashkent Hotel, apartments, biggest malls, shops and other entertainments.
+In 2018, construction began on a new Downtown which would include a business district with skyscrapers of local and foreign companies, world hotels such as Hilton Tashkent Hotel, apartments, malls, shops and other entertainment.
 The construction of the International Business Center is planned to be completed by the end of 2021.
-Fitch assigns “BB-” rating to Tashkent city, “Stable” forecast.
+Fitch assigns "BB−" rating to Tashkent city, "Stable" forecast.

 In 2007, Tashkent was named a "cultural capital of the Islamic world" by Moscow News, as the city has numerous historic mosques and significant Islamic sites, including the Islamic University.
 Tashkent holds the Samarkand Kufic Quran, one of the earliest written copies of the Quran, which has been located in the city since 1924.

 Tashkent is the most visited city in the country, and has greatly benefited from increasing tourism as a result of reforms under president Shavkat Mirziyoyev and opening up by abolishing visas for visitors from the European Union and other developing countries or making visas easier for foreigners.

 Tashkent over the years

-The city and the origin of television
+The invention of television

-The first demonstration of a fully electronic TV set to the public was made in Tashkent in summer 1928 by Boris Grabovsky and his team.
-In his method that had been patented in Saratov in 1925, Boris Grabovsky proposed a new principle of TV imaging based on the vertical and horizontal electron beam sweeping under high voltage.
+In the summer of 1928, the first fully electronic TV set was presented to the public in Tashkent.
+Boris Grabovsky's method, patented in Saratov in 1925, proposed a new model of TV imaging based on the vertical and horizontal electron beam sweeping under high voltage.
 Nowadays this principle of the TV imaging is used practically in all modern cathode-ray tubes.
 Historian and ethnographer Boris Golender (Борис Голендер in Russian), in a video lecture, described this event.
 This date of demonstration of the fully electronic TV set is the earliest known so far.
 Despite this fact, most modern historians disputably consider Vladimir Zworykin and Philo Farnsworth as inventors of the first fully electronic TV set.
 In 1964, the contribution made to the development of early television by Grabovsky was officially acknowledged by the Uzbek government and he was awarded the prestigious degree "Honorable Inventor of the Uzbek Soviet Socialist Republic".